 There’s no branch, sign, ad, or commercial that will be seen and used by as many people as your website.
 It’s active, interactive, and available on any screen anywhere anytime.

 Your website leads the way.
-It’s the face of your credit union in a way that nothing else can match; a hub for all of your marketing outreach and the most public representation of your brand.
+It’s the face of your credit union in a way that nothing else can match.
+It’s a hub for all of your marketing outreach and the most public representation of your brand.

 Your website is how people get to know you.

-For members and prospective members, your website is an easy, risk-free way to gather some critical clues to what you’re like to work with.
+For prospective members, your website is an easy, risk-free way to gather some critical clues to what you’re like to work with.

-Not just the tangibles like loan rates, but things like authentic images and language, how hard or easy it is to find something, and whether you’re old-fashioned or cutting-edge.
+Things like authentic images and language.
+How hard or easy it is to find something.
+Whether you come across as old-fashioned or cutting-edge.

-All these factors help people understand your overall quality, personality and ultimately, how much they like and even trust your credit union.
+All of these factors help people understand more about you, and help them decide how much they like and trust you.